kalinchernev/kalinchernev.github.io/content/post/think-apps-not-websites.md

 ![][17]

-Add to home screen is same as installing the app on the&nbsp;device
+Add to home screen is same as installing the app on the device

 Then, the icon is added to the desktop as expected: